Understand your company's position and learn more about the options available

 Updated:

-While company liquidation and CVAs are both formal insolvency processes, they are in fact very different in what they set out to achieve.
+While company liquidation via a Creditors' Voluntary Liquidation (CVL) and Company Voluntary Arrangements (CVAs) are both formal insolvency processes, they are in fact very different in what they set out to achieve.

-If agreement is reached with 75% of creditors (by debt value), then the company's debts will be restructured in a way which allows repayment to be made over a series of affordable installments over the period of the CVA which is typically 3-5 years.
-Some debt may be written off as part of the process.
+If agreement is reached with 75% (by debt value) of creditors, then the company's debts will be restructured in a way which allows repayment to be made over a series of affordable installments over the period of the CVA which is typically 3-5 years.
+Some unaffordable debt may also be written off as part of the process.

 The repayments made by the company are distributed between creditors in the pre-agreed proportions, and as long as you maintain the payment schedule, no legal action can be taken by creditors to close the business down or force additional payment from the company or the directors personally.